 5. University of Canterbury

-The University of Canterbury, located in Christchurch, New Zealand’s second-largest city, offers a learning environment unlike any other.
-Students can make use of the university’s many possibilities for learning, discovery, and enjoyment while still enjoying the luxuries of a big city.
+The University of Canterbury, located in Christchurch, offers a learning environment with strong opportunities for academic study, research, and student life.
 The university was established in 1873, making it one of the country’s oldest higher education institutions.

-The University of Canterbury is a starting point for both education and research.
-This top business school in New Zealand takes great pride in providing high-quality education and facilitating innovative research for the benefit of local and global communities.
-They take great pride in it.
-Their international links give the possibility to joint enterprises, multidisciplinary research, and student exchange programs around the world.
+The University of Canterbury takes pride in providing high-quality education and facilitating research that benefits local and global communities.
+Its international links also create opportunities for partnerships, multidisciplinary research, and student exchange programs around the world.

 New Zealand is calling.
 Will you answer?
-By choosing to study business at any of the top-mentioned universities, you will position yourself in one of the world’s most breathtaking study destinations while acquiring a world-class business education to shape your future in the field.
+By choosing to study business at any of the universities mentioned above, you can position yourself in one of the world’s most breathtaking study destinations while acquiring a globally recognized business education to shape your future in the field.